 Orbit even asked for a price on frames, and a few years later we were building frames for them.

-in 1995 someone contacted us to build Tandem frames.This lead to touring frames and Audax frames.
+In 1995 Thorn contacted us to build Tandem frames.This lead to touring frames and Audax frames.
 They have become one of the biggest suppliers of Tandems and Tourers worldwide.
 We built hundreds of frames for them until 2005 when they changed their focus and went to Taiwan.
 So we closed L A Cycles.